MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - **Circular code anchor (referred to as a "printed anchor" in earlier versions of Dynamics 365 Guides**.
 With a circular code anchor, you align a guide by gazing at (scanning) a printed circular code anchor attached to a physical object in the real world.

 - **Holographic anchor**.
 With a holographic anchor, you align a guide to a digital 3D hologram overlaid on a physical object in the real world.
-You might want or need to use a holographic, however, for any of the following reasons:
+You might need to use a holographic for any of the following reasons:

    - It might not be feasible to attach a QR code anchor or circular code anchor because the authoring is done in a location different than where the parts are located.